geoffhendrey/stated-react-demo/README.md

 # 'stated-react-demo': a demonstration of sourcemap debugging with stated-js
 ![debugging](https://raw.githubusercontent.com/geoffhendrey/jsonataplay/main/debug-stated-screenshot.png)
-This app teachesw ow to webpack an application, which uses state-js, so you can step into stated-js's sourcecode from the chrome debugger
+This app demonstrates how to webpack an application, which uses state-js, so you can step into stated-js's sourcecode from the chrome debugger

 1. clone this repo (https://github.com/geoffhendrey/stated-react-demo)
 ```shell